urbanAIthi/ROSA/README.md

 This project uses SUMO version 1.22.0.
 Please be aware that simulation results may vary when using different SUMO versions due to changes or updates in the simulator.

+### Downloading dataset

+The openDD trajectory dataset (rdb1) is used for this work: [https://l3pilot.eu/data/opendd.html].
+To use the model with the rdb1 scenario, download the dataset from this link and ensure that trajectories_rdb1_v3.sqlite is located in the ROSA_pred/rdb1 directory.

 ## Project Structure

 This repository is organized into two main components, reflecting the architecture of the ROSA system as described in the paper.